Contact Us for a Free Consultation (213) 542-0979

 If it's a case where it really shouldn't be charged as a felony, but you did do something wrong, then you want your attorney fighting to try to get you a misdemeanor.

 Get with our criminal defense lawyers as fast as possible.
-I've been handling these domestic violence cases throughout Los Angeles county for the past 26 years.
+I've been handling these domestic violence cases throughout Los Angeles County for the past 26 years.
 I know the lay of the land and the courthouses in LA.
 I know how to handle these cases.

 I know how to deal with the protective order.
 I know how to deal with your criminal record and keeping you out of jail, and all of the other things that can go along with a domestic violence charge.
 So, pick up the phone.
 Make the call.
 We'll start getting your domestic violence-related offense moving in the right direction.